 The fair value of the Council's investment property is measured annually at each reporting date.
-All valuations are carried out internally, in accordance with the methodologies and bases for estimation set out in the professional standards of the RICS.
+All valuations are carried out by the Council's external valuers in accordance with the methodologies and bases for estimation set out in the professional standards of the RICS.
 The Council's valuation experts work closely with finance officers reporting directly to the chief finance officer on a regular basis regarding all valuation matters.